Introduction to The Big Wave

 Writing Style of The Big Wave

 Told in the third person narrative, the novel is written for children as a reading book.
-Its setting is a remote island and mountain on its side in Japan.
-The sentences are very short that seem suitable for young readers.
+Its setting is a remote island and mountain in Japan.
+The sentences are very short that seems suitable for young readers.
 Diction is quite simple, formal, and direct.
-For literary devices, the author has relieved on similes, metaphors, and personifications.
+For literary devices, the author used similes, metaphors, and personifications.

 Analysis of the Literary Devices in The Big Wave

 - Action: The main action of the novel comprises the life of two Japanese boys, Kino and Jiya, the risks and threats to their social lives, and Jiya’s courage, resolve, and fortitude to start life afresh after the big wave sweeps his village.
 The falling action occurs when he rejects the proposal of the Old Gentleman to be his son.
 However, the rising action occurs when the big wave sweeps the whole village in front of his eyes.

 - Antagonist: The sea, the volcano, and the natural forces are the antagonists of the novel as they appear to cause difficulties for Jiya and his parents as well as Kino and his parents.

 - Conflict: The novel shows both external and internal conflicts.
 The external conflict is going on between man and nature and the internal conflict is going on in the mind of man such as Jiya is thinking about the natural forces like that of his friend Kino.